How Many Car Accidents Are Caused By Drunk Driving?

 - Legal help protects your claim timeline

-Utah state keeps a close eye on impaired driving.
-Only in 2023, the state logged 60,021 total crashes and 279 deaths.
+Utah State keeps a close eye on impaired driving.
+In 2023 alone, Utah recorded 60,021 total crashes and 279 traffic deaths.
 There is a 15-fold increase in the risk of fatalities caused by alcohol-related crashes compared to other types of crashes.

 There were more than 11000 DUI arrests, averaging about thirty a day statewide.